fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Indeed, We thus reward the doers of good.
     Quran, surah Al-Mursalat (Those sent forth) 77:41-44

 The Quran describes Paradise as a garden with flowing water, rising from springs and fountains (Q88:10|88:10), trees with unceasing supply of fruits grow.
 Four rivers provide four different drinking substances, which are water, milk, honey, and wine (47:15), while wine in paradise doesn't intoxicate (52:23).
 Physical pleasures are understood to appeal to humans.
 In paradise, humans will still be humans, not turn to angels.

+Jannah is above the seven heavens.

+Jannah is very big.

+Jannah is very beautiful.

+Jannah has many trees 🌳🌳, rivers, and birds 🐦🐦🐦 with beautiful sounds.
+It has all what one would like.
+Allāh created Adam in Paradise.

 Each person that goes to Jannah is greeted by angels from every gate with the words, "Peace be upon you, because ye have endured with patience; how excellent a reward is paradise!"
 (Q13:24) Each person lives near to the Lord in a garden (3:15) of perpetual bliss (13:23).
 In paradise, people would have "whatever they wish for" (Q25:16).
 In each garden is a mansion (9:72), a high throne (88:10–16) of dignity (52:20) in a grove of cool shade (36:56–57), an adorned couch (18:31), rows of cushions, rich carpets spread out, a cup (Q88:10–16) full of wine (52:23), and every meat (52:22) and fruit (Q36:56–57) that is like the food on Earth (Q2:25).
 Each person is adorned in golden and pearl bracelets (Q35:33) and green garments of fine silk and brocade (Q18:31).

     Indeed, the righteous will be among gardens and rivers In a seat of honor near a Sovereign, Perfect in Ability.